-The openness of the High Judicial Council needs to be improved in the area of transparency and especially in the area of public procurement process transparency.
-The accessibility of the High Judicial Council needs to be significantly improved in particular when it comes to implementing the Law on Free Access to Information of Public Importance and enabling citizens to use mechanisms for filing complaints about the work of this institution.
+In 2018, transparency of the High Judicial Council when it comes to publishing information on its budget, public procurement procedures and organisation, has decreased from 65% in 2017 to 58% in 2018.
+When it comes to the accessibility, the High Judicial Council scores higher results for 10%, but still fulfils only 37% of openness indicators.
+The need to significantly improve the disclosure of information in accordance with the Law on Free Access to Information of Public Importance remains.
 The integrity of the High Judicial Council is, however, the most questioned area subjected to many controversies.
 Its independence is hampered by the political influence, which comes as a consequence of the relation which this institution establishes with the legislative and executive power.
 Namely, the High Judicial Council has 11 members - 3 members are there by the position which they occupy (minister of justice, chair of parliamentary committee in charge and president of the Supreme Court of Cassation) and 8 members are elected (6 judges, 1 lawyer and 1 professor of law) by the National Parliament at the proposals of authorised actors.
-The role of the National Parliament in this process has been a subject of criticism and recommendations of the Council of Europe via the European Commission for Democracy through Law (Venice Commission) since the Constitution of Serbia was adopted in 2006, by which the Council was established..
+The role of the National Parliament in this process has been a subject of criticism and recommendations of the Council of Europe via the European Commission for Democracy through Law (Venice Commission) since the Constitution of Serbia was adopted in 2006, by which the Council was established.6.
 During 2018, the Ministry of Justice has developed a proposal of constitutional amendments aimed towards reforming the judiciary, including the High Judicial Council and submitted the drafted version to the Venice Commission.
 The Venice Commission reported back that proposed solutions do not entirely guarantee the independence of the High Judicial Council.
-Ministry of Justice developed new draft of constitutional amendments and announced a new round of public discussion with an aim to fully align the text with comments and recommendations.
-However, the opinion of the expert community is that the second draft still does not enable the independence of the High Judicial Council.
+Ministry of Justice developed new draft of constitutional amendments and announced a new round of public discussion with an aim to fully align the text with comments and recommendations7.
+However, the opinion of the expert community is that the second draft still does not enable the independence of the High Judicial Council.8

-Recommendations for the improvement of the openness of the High Judicial Council:
+Recommendations for the improvement of the openness of the High Judicial Council 9: